TomerFi/version-bumper/CONTRIBUTING.md

 - Create a new branch on your fork
 - Commit your work
 - Create a pull request against the `master` branch
+- Take the corresponding [GitHub Action](https://github.com/TomerFi/version-bumper-action) into consideration when working.

 ## Project walkthrough